abbreviatedman/spellbound/data/quotes.md

 654
 00:31:30,114 --> 00:31:32,991
-- How could I not...
+- How could I not…
 - Your eyes.

 655